Romek1234/Double-matrix-keyboard-and-one-arduino/README.md

 Double matrix keyboard and one arduino transmitting on different MIDI channel

+One 4x8 matrix keyboard and the other 2x2 matrix keyboard.

+I am using Pitera P. Controller.h and Control_surface.h libraries

 Thanks Pieter P - tttapa  https://github.com/tttapa

-One 8x4 matrix keyboard works very well.
-I expanded with 4 more buttons that would work on another midi channel - and the extended one does not work!
-Would someone help me?